jdreaver/kernel-dev/patches/2025-01-28-debugfs-opaque-handle/README.md

           ...
   };
   ```

-- static anonymous struct in `ie6xx_wdt.c` didn't have a field transformed.
-This is common in drivers because there is a global struct for debug stuff.

 - Consider removing the `all_function_calls` thing and replacing it with: `identifier f = {identifier wrapper_function_returns.wfr, identifier wrapper_function_args.wfa, ... };`